 Marnham is a village and a parish containing three townships: Ferry Marnham, Church Marnham, Skegby and Grassthorpe.
-The parish lies 5 miles north of Carlton-on-Trent, 12 miles south-east of East Retford and 130 miles north of the city of London.
+The parish lies just west of the River Trent, 5 miles north of Carlton-on-Trent, 12 miles south-east of East Retford and 130 miles north of the city of London.
 The parish covers 2,970 acres.

 If you are planning a visit:

 The A1 motorway used to run through the village but a modern bypass now skirts the place.
 The A57 passes just north of the parish.

 You can see pictures of Marnham which are provided by: